 Anna Sewell (1820-78) wrote only one book in her lifetime but it became an all time children's classic.

 The book, for which Sewell received just £20.00, was published in 1877 just three months before her death, and told the story of a black mare who had been brutally treated by a succession of cruel owners until it was finally taken in by a kind family that nursed it back to health.
-The TV series, with specially written scripts was not an adaptation but a 'continuation' featuring new characters created by Ted Willis, the creator of Dixon of Dock Green, Sergeant Cork and Mrs Thursday.
+The TV series, The Adventures of Black Beauty, with specially written scripts was not an adaptation but a 'continuation' featuring new characters created by Ted Willis, the creator of Dixon of Dock Green, Sergeant Cork and Mrs Thursday.

 Sharing the directorial seat was Charles Crichton who later went on to make the hit movie A Fish Called Wanda.

 Published on November 29th, 2018.
 Written by Laurence Marcus for Television Heaven.